xswm1123/TYSlidePageScrollView/README.md

 ### Contact
 if you find bug，please pull reqeust me <br>
-if you have good idea，cntact me, Email:122074809@qq.com
+if you have good idea，contact me, Email:122074809@qq.com